Tear Jerker: Dragon Age: Origins

 Sixth: Anton Wither, revenant and perversion of a friend not met.

-Their own friends and families had to stand up their (in each case it seems, mass-murdering) demon-possessed corpse, defeat it and bind it.
-The fifth is marked with only five thumbprints instead of six, implying that the revenant was himself one of the former hunters.
+- Their own friends and families had to stand up their (in each case it seems, mass-murdering) demon-possessed corpse, defeat it and bind it.
+The fifth is marked with only five thumbprints instead of six (and has a note about weakness and forgiveness instead of rage), implying that the revenant was himself one of the former hunters.
 The last one was even signed in blood by a child.

 Ruck: Nonononono!
 No Filda!
 No mother!
 No warm blanket and stew and pillow and soft words!
 Ruck doesn't deserve good memories!
 No,no, NO!

 - And the topper?
 If you tell Filda that Ruck is alive, she'll rush off to the Deep Roads alone to find him.